ChristopherSiems/Racos-automation/README.md

     [
       [50, 50, 50, 50, 50]
     ]
+  ],
+  "node_cpu_freq" : [
+    [
+      [3.2, 3.2, 3.2, 3.2, 3.2, 3.2]
+    ],
+    [
+      [3.2, 3.2, 3.2, 3.2, 3.2, 3.2]
     ]
+  ]
 }
 ```

 ###### This configuration is for running the `data_size-discrete-all_write` and `threads-discrete-half_write_half_read` tests on a 6 node cluster.
 Each test will be run once for each variable (defined in the test config file).
 In the first test, all nodes will have no delay, drop 1% of packets, and will have all CPU cores online at full utilization.
 For the second test all nodes will have a 5ms delay, will drop no packets, each node has a different number of disabled CPU cores, with the working nodes limited to half utilization.
+Both tests will be run with upper limits on CPU frequency at 3.2 GHz on all nodes.
 Information about tests can be found in later sections.

 6. Run the tests with the command below.
 Be warned, this may take a while.